 Unsolicited email marketing is a very powerful tool when executed properly.
 The best way to maximize your chances at success are to actively avoid anything that makes your email look like spam to either the spam filters or the recipient themselves.

-The best way to do that is to use Clickback MAIL to send your campaigns.
+The best way to do that is to use Clickback to send your campaigns.
 It saves money with its built-in list cleaning and verification service, and is packed with other unique features designed to give your bulk email campaigns the best possible chance at hitting the inbox.
+Get a free 1:1 demo of the software and see for yourself just how powerful it is.